maths/moodle-qtype_stack/Readme.md

 ## Current state of development

 STACK 4.3 contains some important re-engineering of core components.
 This will enable significant new features in future releases.
-STACK 4.3.10 contains bug fixes and minor improvements.
+STACK 4.3.11 contains an update of JSXGraph (in advance of the forthcoming 4.4 release) to facilitate immediate materials development.

 Please continue to report any bugs you find at https://github.com/maths/moodle-qtype_stack/issues.